LucaBarile/USBDriveDataStealer/README.md

 <h2>Three different modes of operation &#49;&#65039;&#8419; &#50;&#65039;&#8419; &#51;&#65039;&#8419;</h2>
 When someone plugs a USB drive into our PC, we don't know how long they will leave it plugged in.<br>
 Suppose, for example, someone asks you to copy some files to their USB drive.
-Probably the copying of the files will not last very long....
+Probably the copying of the files will not last very long...
 Will USB Drive Data Stealer be able to steal all the contents of the USB drive in time?<br>
 <br>
 To solve this possible problem I implemented three different modes of operation:
 <ol>